Pallava Dynasty [275 CE-897 CE]: A Comprehensive Study Guide for UPSC PSC

 • Hiuen Tsang mentioned that Buddhism did not completely disappear in the Pallava kingdom.

-• At Kanchi he saw hundreds of Buddhist monasteries and ten thousand Buddhist monks.
+• At Kanchi, he saw hundreds of Buddhist monasteries and ten thousand Buddhist monks.
 All of them were followers of the Mahayana Buddhism.

 • He also mentions many ‘Nirgranthas‘.